laminas/laminas-diactoros/docs/book/v2/server-request-filters.md

 We provide the following implementations:

 - `NoOpRequestFilter`: returns the provided `$request` verbatim.
-- `LegacyXForwardedHeaderFilter`: if the originating request comes from a trusted proxy, examines the `X-Forwarded-*` headers, and returns the request instance with a URI instanct that reflects those headers.
+- `LegacyXForwardedHeaderFilter`: if the originating request comes from a trusted proxy, examines the `X-Forwarded-*` headers, and returns the request instance with a URI instance that reflects those headers.

 ### LegacyXForwardedHeaderFilter